 Benefits of Green Dock Lights

-Green lighting travels through the water better than many other colors, revealing both the abundant bait fish and the hungry thieves that move in to feast on the bait.
-According to the World Fishing Network, blue lights also travel through the water well, but are not as consistent about attracting fish; they work well in saltwater, but don't seem to attract fish so much in freshwater.
+According to the World Fishing Network, blue lights also travel through the water well, but are not as consistent in attracting fish; they work well in salt water, but don't seem to attract fish so much in freshwater.

 How to Install Green Lights to Your Dock